 This can be extremely hard if we are clinically depressed as it leads to feelings of utter hopelessness and powerlessness (and therefore also to an extremely tenaciously held view that things will never get better, even when this is quite clearly (in objective terms) not the case.

-LET GO OF THE PAST downloadable self-hypnosis audio.
+LET GO OF THE PAST: SELF HYPNOSIS DOWNLOADS.
 Click here for details.

 David Hosier BSc Hons; MSc; PGDE(FAHE).